 Restaurants & Bars in Santorini

-Kokkino Podilato or Red Bicycle.
+Red Bicycle.
 We agree with many people describing it as a hidden culinary gem in caldera-view Oia.
+Its creative Mediterranean recipes are based on the finest quality local produce.

 Taverna Katina.
-At the picturesque fishermen port of Ammoudi enjoy homemade Greek seafood recipes.
+At the picturesque sunset-view, fishermen’s port of Ammoudi enjoy homemade Greek seafood recipes, with fish getting grilled right off the boat.

 Sunset by Paraskevas.
-A simple 30-year-old restaurant at the port of Ammoudi with a top-secret recipe for lobster pasta and freshest seafood picked by a former fisherman.
+This simple 30-year-old restaurant at the port of Ammoudi has a top-secret recipe for lobster pasta and the freshest seafood picked by a former fisherman.
+Paraskevas and wife Margarita in the kitchen make sure your effortless, idyllic lunch or dinner is pure delight.